Article I. Name

 Section 9.
 When mid-term vacancies are filled, either during the year or during the annual spring elections, the newly elected members will choose (highest vote count receives first choice, and so on) which vacant seat (term) they will fill – one-year, two-year, or three-year.
 This ensures a rotation of a minimum of seven (7) open seats each year.

 Section 10.
 After the election of the new Assembly members, the incumbent Officers shall convene the forthcoming year's Assembly.
 The incumbent Officers shall officiate at this meeting and shall distribute notices of the meeting and minutes for regular meetings.
 Bylaws Article IV, Section 6, applies for ties and majorities.
 At this meeting, only the members of the forthcoming year's Assembly are eligible to vote for Officers.

 Article V. Amendments to the Bylaws

 Any professional or professional faculty member may propose amendments to these bylaws at a regular meeting of the Assembly or general meeting of professionals and professional faculty.
 A two-thirds vote of the full Assembly membership and approval by the Provost is required for adoption.
 The Provost may determine whether additional approval by the Board of Visitors is warranted.

 Article VI.
 Authorization and Parliamentary Authority

 Section 1.
-These Bylaws shall be reported to the professionals and professional faculty for approval according to the procedures listed for changing the Bylaws and shall be presented, when approved, to the College President and Provost.
+These Bylaws shall be reported to the professionals and professional faculty for approval according to the procedures listed for changing the Bylaws and shall be presented, when approved, to the university President and Provost.